AscenderTeam/ascender-framework-docs/docs/database/configuration.md

     }
 }
 ```
-The differences from SQLite is that MySQL's `credentials` parameter is differs from what was used in SQLite
+The differences from SQLite is that MySQL's `credentials` parameter it differs from what was used in SQLite

 #### PostgreSQL